Defeating Our Human Nature (Part 6. Idolatry - Creating Your Own God)

 Welcome Back To Our Series On Defeating Our Human Nature...

 I love animals, those fuzzy, funny, furry friends that everyone loves to compare to people.
 There are all kinds of things you hear of animals doing in the natural course of their day.
 Funny thing though about the animal kingdom - you never walk through the woods and stumble upon animals in a prayer group.
-Neither will you find them all bowing down in worship to a little carved image or an idol of themselves.
+Neither will you find them all bowing down in worship to a little carved wooden image or an idol of themselves.
 Animals do what they were programmed to do and they were created without the need to worship.
 In contrast, humans are irresistibly religious.
-We were created to need, and to turn to God.
+We were created to need God in our lives and to turn to God in our need.
 The need to worship is universal, an innate sense to give homage.
-Every person worships something.
-If there is no thought of God, there is belief in something that the person puts in God's place.
-There will be worship, even if the god that is worshipped is an obscure concept or goal, even the person's own self.
+The fact is, every person worships something.
+Every person has the natural tendency to worship, to elevate something to ultimate status in their list of precious things.
+Whatever is topping that list is what they worship.
+If there is no thought of a god, then there is reverence for something that the person puts in God's place.
+There will be worship, even if the god that is worshiped is an obscure concept or goal, even the person's own self.
 I will elaborate on this definition of worship later with the sense that the Bible uses when it speaks of worship as an act of the human heart.

 This is the 6th part of our series on "Defeating Our Human Nature."
 In part 1, we covered the difference between walking with Jesus in the Spirit, and doing things our way, according to our own lusts and living in the flesh.
 In part 2, we spoke of the deep spiritual significance of marriage and what the act of adultery does to this God-given institution.
 In part 3, our lesson was on the widespread presence of fornication and the devastation it causes.
-In part 4, we explored the reasons why we humans desire to be unclean and to remain unclean.
+In part 4, we explored the reasons why we humans' fleshly desire is to be unclean and to remain unclean.
 In part 5, the lesson was on lasciviousness, lewdness, that cheapens so much of the quality of our lives.
-This installment is on the sin of idolatry...
+This installment deals with the sin of idolatry...

 Choose one: (A. Worship God) or (B. Worship Anything Else)